 6. Go Green – actually gigantic.
 A huge 13″ wide – it needs its own lunchbag and would be a tough fit in some backpacks.
 Plastic and leakproof, but overkill I feel like.
 Feeds at least 14 children for lunch (but actually has a 8 cup food capacity).
 Definitely a win for teenagers and hungry spouses.
 The Go Green Snack Box (has a 4.5 cup food capacity, larger than the current biggest Yumbox) and the Go Green Break Box (6 1/3 cup capacity) are worthy contenders – both fit inside a regular lunch kit and have a huge capacity.

 7. Bentgo – plastic, leakproof, cute patterns, but food capacity is small (and lots of wasted space in the design).
 A great starter bento and definitely geared towards small children due to the very small capacity.
-I LOVE the Bentgo Divided Glass bento boxes for microwave friendly boxes for adults!
+I LOVE the Bentgo Divided Glass bento boxes (and these) for microwave friendly boxes for adults!

 8. Tupperware – also popular.
 I have some of the lunch-its (regular and large) and they’re incredibly handy – but Tupperware is an MLM company and you can only buy through direct sales reps and since it is an unregulated industry that tends to prey on women, I don’t recommend seeking these ones out for the price point.
 If you can find them on FB Marketplace or second hand, they are a worthy addition to your lunchbox making routine.